Klaim/stdcxx-privext/proposal/draft.md

 Cons:

  - Novice programmers will inevitably ask why they cannot declare public and protected extension methods.

+Might there be a better approach?
+We will discuss some alternatives.

 Use a different keyword
 -------------------------